Click here for your FREE ebook: The SPARREW One-Year Anniversary Ebook!

 Once a month Carolyn Howard-Johnson shares something writer-related she hopes might save some author from embarrassment (or make the task of writing more fun or creative.)
 The third edition of The Frugal Editor from Modern History Press includes a chapter on some of the words most misused by the very people whose business it is to know them.
 It is the second multi award-winning book in her multi award-winning HowToDoItFrugally Series of books for writers.
 The Frugal Editor has been fully updated including a chapter on how backmatter can be extended to help readers and nudge book sales.

-Carolyn blogs sporadically on editing at The Frugal Editor and at her SharingwithWriters blog on other aspects of the publishing world.
-She also tweets writers' resources and tips here.
+Carolyn blogs sporadically on editing at http://www.thefrugaleditor.blogspot.com and at her SharingwithWriters blog on other aspects of the publishing world and welcomes guest posts with ample author credit lines and links.
+She also tweets writers' resources and tips at www.twitter.com/frugalbookpromo using #FrugalBookPromoterTips hashtag.

 New in Editing: